List of tourist attractions in Ganja

-Ganja, a popular tourist destination in Azerbaijan is the second largest city of the country.
-The city is located 400–450 meters above the sea level, lies on the Ganja-Gazakh plain in the Kur-Araz lowland in the west of Azerbaijan, 375 km away from Baku.
+Ganja, a popular tourist destination in Azerbaijan, is the second largest city in the country.
+The city is located 400–450 meters above sea level, and lies on the Ganja-Gazakh plain in the Kur-Araz lowland in the west of Azerbaijan, 375 km away from Baku.
 It is situated at the north-eastern foothills of the Lesser Caucasus mountain ranges on the Ganjachay river.
 Ganja offers a variety of tourist attractions, including its nature, historical sights, monuments, museums, theaters and other places.